JieJayCao/JieJayCao.github.io/_pages/about.md

   - /about.html
 ---

 Welcome.
-Jie Cao is pursuing an M.Sc. degree in the [School of Cyber Science and Engineering](https://cyber.seu.edu.cn/) at Southeast University, Nanjing, China, under the supervision of Prof. Yuwei Xu.
-His current research interests include encrypted traffic identification, lightweight end-to-end method design, and network measurement.
-Jie will pursue his Ph.D. degree in Electrical and Computer Engineering at Queen's University, ON, Canada, under the supervision of Prof. Jianbing Ni.
+Jie Cao will obtain the M.Sc. degree of Cyberspace Security in the [School of Cyber Science and Engineering](https://cyber.seu.edu.cn/) at Southeast University, Nanjing, China, under the supervision of Prof. Yuwei Xu.
+His current research interests include encrypted traffic identification, lightweight end-to-end method design, and network measurement. **Jie will pursue his Ph.D. degree in Electrical and Computer Engineering at Queen's University, ON, Canada, under the supervision of Prof. Jianbing Ni.**

 # News
 ***<font color=red>2024</font>***
 _________________

 - ***March.6 2024***: Our work, Flipping Subtle Vulnerable Input Bytes for Defending DNN-Based Traffic Monitoring, is submitting to *IEEE ISCC 2024*, CCF-C Conference in computer networking.*
 - ***Feb.2 2024***: Our paper, GateKeeper: An UltraLite Malicious Traffic Identification Method with Dual-Aspect Optimization Strategies on IoT Gateway, received Major Revision from *Computer Networks*, CCF-B Journal.
 - ***March.5 2024***: Our work, Tor-UP: A Lightweight Approach for Effective Identification of Obfuscated Tor Traffic through Unsupervised Pre-training, is submitting to *ICICS 2024*, CCF-C Conference in cybersecurity.